secretstartups/handbook/finance/procurement/index.html.md

 - Send invoice to ap@gitlab.com with PO number included on the invoice
     - Failure to follow these instructions will delay payment
     - Invoices uploaded to Coupa by a GitLab team member are not routed for payment.
-1. If your request was new software, [update the tech stack](https://about.gitlab.com/handbook/business-technology/tech-stack-applications/#add-new-system-to-the-tech-stack) after the Coupa PO is approved and the contract signed.
+1. If your request was new software, [update the tech stack](https://about.gitlab.com/handbook/business-technology/tech-stack-applications/#add-new-system-to-the-tech-stack) after the Zip Request is fully approved and the contract signed.

 Congratulations and thank you for following this process to support GitLab as a public company!

-## <i class="far fa-paper-plane" id="biz-tech-icons"></i> How long does it take to approve my Coupa Purchase Request?
+## <i class="far fa-paper-plane" id="biz-tech-icons"></i> How long does it take to approve my Zip Purchase Request?
 As a general rule, plan on **5 Business Days** to approve your Purchase Request for an **existing supplier with standard terms, conditions, and low risk.**

 If your request [requires negotiation](https://about.gitlab.com/handbook/finance/procurement/#-when-does-procurement-negotiate-my-contract-and-how-long-does-that-take), a [vendor security review](https://about.gitlab.com/handbook/security/security-assurance/security-risk/third-party-risk-management.html), and/or legal revisions, this will take longer as noted below.

-Please plan accordingly and open your Coupa Purchase Request allowing the cross-functional teams enough time to complete the review
+Please plan accordingly and open your Zip Purchase Request allowing the cross-functional teams enough time to complete the review

 If your request meets any of the below criteria, add the additional time noted for the activity to the 5 day baseline above:

 ### New Supplier Onboarding: 2-3+ Days
 - This is entirely dependent upon the suppliers response time.
-- Once your New Supplier Request form is approved, the supplier receives an email from Coupa requesting banking and tax information to facilitate payment.
+- Once supplier information has been submitted in Zip and the Procurement team sets the vendor up in Coupa, the supplier receives an email from Coupa requesting banking and tax information to facilitate payment.
-- The procurement team can not complete this on the suppliers behalf since we do not know this information.
-If we did it would be a violation of SOX Compliance guidelines.
+- The procurement team cannot complete this on the supplier’s behalf since we do not know this information.
+If we did, it would be a violation of SOX Compliance guidelines.
 - If your supplier isn’t onboarded after 2 days, contact your supplier directly requesting they do so ASAP since their contract cannot be reviewed or approved until this is completed.
 Carbon copy procurement@gitlab.com

 **In the event two or more of the below activities are required, they will happen in parallel to one another:**